Skip to content

 When choosing a yoga mat, it's important to consider the properties of the material to ensure that it meets your individual needs and preferences.
 Whether you prioritize eco-friendliness, durability, or texture, there is a yoga mat material out there for everyone.

 1. Traditional/Standard Mats: These are the most common type of yoga mats and are rectangular in shape.
-They are usually made from PVC, natural rubber, or other materials and come in various thicknesses, textures, and colors.
-Traditional mats are ideal for beginners and those who practice a variety of yoga styles.
+They are usually made from PVC, natural rubber, or other materials and come in various thicknesses, textures, and colours.
+Traditional mats are ideal for beginners and professionals and those who practice a variety of yoga styles.
+The mat gives you space and shaped in the best way fro most natural practice.

 2. Round/Oval Mats: These mats have a circular or oval shape and are perfect for practicing circular or flowing movements.
 They provide a larger surface area to move around and are suitable for gentle and restorative yoga.